 Here are a few examples of behavioural modifications which can help to break undesired habits and build new ones:

-A lot of these examples don’t have to do with eating because at Habitual we’re focused on helping you to become an overall healthier person—both physically and mentally—and we know that extends far beyond the food you eat (and also that becoming healthier in other aspects of life can help you make better eating decisions).
+A lot of these examples don’t have to do with eating because at Habitual we’re focused on helping you to become an overall healthier person with a healthy lifestyle—both physically and mentally—and we know that extends far beyond the food you eat (and also that becoming healthier in other aspects of life can help you make better eating decisions).

 Once you’ve completed steps 1-3, get on with your new habit—and once you’ve mastered it, start adding additional habits to build towards the new you.